cheminfo/eln-docs/docs/90_for_developers/documentation/writing_docs/README.md

 ```

 :::danger Name
-The name that you use in the import command **have to start with a capital letter** !
+The name that you use in the import command **must start with a capital letter**!
 :::

 Then, in the script you can use this imported module using the following command :